 Plots: 25 plots

 Description: Located off of Foundry St. in Rollinsford, the Rollinsford Community Garden sits on the southern banks of the Salmon Falls River.
 Once privately used for cattle nearly thirty years ago, the fourteen acre allotment known as the ‘famous fourteen’ was purchased by the town to protect it from development.
-We will be constructing twenty five 4′x12′ raised beds which will be avaiable for folks to rent for $25 per year.
-There they will have the opportunity to learn and grow what ever they would like, as well as get to know their neighboor.
-Begining March 13 we will be taking applications for the beds.
+We will be constructing twenty five 4’x12′ raised beds which will be available for folks to rent for $25 per year.
+There they will have the opportunity to learn and grow whatever they would like, as well as get to know their neighbor.
+Beginning March 13 we will be taking applications for the beds.
 The beds will be awarded on a first come first serve basis.

 RYE: Rye Junior High School Community Garden

 Location: Rye Junior High School, 501 Washington Rd, Rye, NH 03870

 Contact: Mary Coombs, mcoombs @ sau50.org